Top 10 Weirdest Things about Halloween

 The Top Ten

-Yeah, sure, nowadays, it's just a fun party game, but bobbing for apples originally was a weird way for young women to get husbands.
-What women would do is mark apples with a number and young men would bob for them, the way they do these days, and if the guy got one with a certain number on it, they'd found out which woman's apple it was, and voila, they found their soulmate.
+Yeah, sure, nowadays it's just a fun party game, but bobbing for apples originally was a weird way for young women to get husbands.
+Women would mark apples with a number, and young men would bob for them the way they do these days.
+If a guy got one with a certain number on it, they'd find out which woman's apple it was, and voila, they found their soulmate.

 Bone fires?
 That's a surprising revelation.

-This has nothing to do with kids being possessed (if you ask most people, that is.)
-If a kid is wearing a mask, given their identity is hidden, those kids are more likely to steal candy, or even money, than kids who are dressing up as cowboys, princesses, Superman, pixies or, any other costume that doesn't need a mask
+This has nothing to do with kids being possessed, if you ask most people.
+If a kid is wearing a mask and their identity is hidden, those kids are more likely to steal candy or even money than kids who are dressing up as cowboys, princesses, Superman, or pixies.

 Americans love Halloween.
 It is the second most commercial holiday in the United States, only surpassed by Christmas.
-We consume about 300,000 pounds of it (two pounds per person!) on Halloween week alone.
-That's already sounding like a lot of candy, but enough to fill a huge vessel that they said not even God can sink six times?
+We consume about 300,000 pounds of candy (two pounds per person!) during Halloween week alone.

 I honestly would have guessed more...